Central Vista Project

 The groundbreaking ceremony for the New triangular Parliament building was held on December 10, 2020.
 The building will be completed by August 2022 when India will be celebrating its 75th Independence Day.
 The New building will have a capacity of 900 to 1200 MP seats.
 The Parliament building is being constructed at an estimated cost of ₹862 crores and the Central Vista Avenue at ₹477 crores.
 The total cost of the project is projected to be Rs 20,000 crore.
 The government has said the new Central Vista project will save Rs 1,000 crore spent annually on rent expenditure.
 With redevelopment, the government aims to provide more office space in its vicinity.

 The original Parliament building was constructed during the British Raj in 1927 when it moved its capital from Calcutta to Delhi.
 After independence, it became the seat for the new government.
-The Central Vista Redevelopment Project includes converting North and South Blocks into public museums, along with new secretariat buildings to house all ministries, shifting the Prime Minister and Vice president residences near the North and South Blocks.
+The Central Vista Redevelopment Project includes converting North and South Blocks into public museums.
+The new secretariat buildings to house all ministries, shifting the Prime Minister and Vice president residences near the North and South Blocks.
 The 3 km long Rajpath between Rashtrapati Bhavan and India Gate will be revamped.

-The project will mean the demolition and relocation of iconic Indian institutions: the National Museum of India, the Indira Gandhi National Centre for the Arts (IGNCA), and the National Archives Annexe.
+The project will mean the demolition and relocation of iconic Indian institutions: the National Museum of India, the Indira Gandhi National Centre for the Arts (IGNCA), and the National Archives Annex.
 All the existing buildings have outlived their structural lives and there is a need for a new state-of-art Parliament building in close vicinity.
 So that a modern and close workspace with the latest technology will help in better productivity and efficient utilization of human resources.

 Central Vista Project Plan of Redevelopment